 Phone apps – free isn’t always free

-Free apps are funded through advertising, but the data that the smartphone sends to the developer may be resold, however, you don’t know who is going to deliver the data.
-The data is supposed to be transmitted anonymously and not traced back to the origin, but this isn’t always the case.
+Funding for free apps comes from advertising, but reselling the data that the smartphone sends to the developer is always a possibility.
+However, you don’t know who is going to deliver the data.
+The intention of the data is for anonymous transmission and untraceable back to the origin, but this isn’t always the case.
 Scientists have found out that de-anonymization isn’t as complicated as it seems.

 Today, patient records are very popular.
-In 2015, about 100 million records were stolen.
-What seems somewhat surprising at first sight can be explained by the fact that in these files – apart from the insurance number – sensitive personal information can be found.
-The stolen records are often used then for identity theft or extortion.
+In 2015, thefts were able to steal about 100 million records.
+What seems somewhat surprising at first can be explainable by the fact that in these files – apart from the insurance number – one might find sensitive personal information.
+Criminals often use the stolen records for identity theft or extortion.
 The “durability” of the data, as the security researchers of IBM’s X-Force research team state, is of great interest to criminals.
-A credit card account can be blocked, patient records cannot, and its data is normally good for a lifetime.
+It is possible to block a credit card account, but not patient records, and its data is normally good for a lifetime.

 Even more caution should be used when privately selling used computers or smartphones.
 Reformatting a hard drive or resetting a smartphone does not help against professional data collectors.
-It’s always recommended to use professional data erasure software before selling the device.
+It is always a recommendation to use professional data erasure software before selling the device.

-These devices are gladly used by hackers for all sorts for criminal behavior – especially if they can reveal where the data came from.
+Hackers use these devices for all sorts for criminal behavior – especially if they can reveal where the data came from.
 Devices that contain information from a business, for example, are of special interest for thieves.
 Highly sensitive or private data such as company secrets, login data, or other sensitive information can mean more money.
 Private computers, on the other hand, are an excellent starting point for a career as a blackmailer – or for someone specializing in identity theft.